United States men's national rugby union team

 The highest profile tournament in which the men's Eagles play is the Rugby World Cup.
 The men's Eagles have played in all but two Rugby World Cups since the tournament began in 1987.
-The United States is hosting the 2031 Rugby World cup.
+The United States is hosting the 2031 Rugby World Cup.

-The United States competed in the Pacific Nations Cup every Summer from 2013 to 2015.
+The United States currently compete in the Pacific Nations Cup every Summer.
 Previously, the U.S. has competed in the now-defunct Churchill Cup and the Pan American Championship.
 In April 2015, USA Rugby announced the creation of a new, annual International Championship to be contested among the top-6 ranked rugby nations in the Americas: Argentina, Brazil, Canada, Chile, Uruguay and the United States.
-The contest was named the Americas Rugby Championship and began in 2016.
+The contest was named the Americas Rugby Championship and began in 2016 with the final tournament taking place in 2019.
 The United States won the 2017 Americas Rugby Championship after drawing with Argentina XV.
 It was the United States' first 15-a-side rugby union title in over 90 years.